Recovering From a Clavicle Injury After an Arizona Bike Accident

 - Deformities in your shoulders and in your chest that may be temporary while you are healing, but can also be permanent

 When a negligent driver hits you and your bicycle you may think that you just go to the doctor, and that your medical insurance and their auto insurance will foot the bill.
 But this isn't always the case, and payout limits on both types of insurance could make it difficult, if not impossible, for you to get the compensation you need to pay for medical care, and to replace your lost wages and your bicycle.
-That's why it is important to make an appointment for a free consultation with a skilled AZ bike accident clavicle injury lawyer who understands bicycle accidents and injury cases.
+That's why it is important to make an appointment for a free consultation with a skilled AZ bike accident lawyer who understands bicycle injury cases.
 We have also seen many times that a broken clavicle does require surgery and does not heal on its own so that is a whole other matter you may have to consider.

 The Husband & Wife Law Team start by helping you to understand your case, your rights, and your options.
 If you decide to move forward, we are there every step of the way to help you make all the right decisions, and to get the compensation you need and so rightly deserve.
 For help right now contact lawyers Mark and Alexis Breyer at (602) 267-1280.